foods for anxiety

 • Try a tuna sandwich for lunch

-• Swap out your dinner protein 2x during the week for salmon or your fish of choice
+• Swap out your dinner protein two times during the week for salmon or your fish of choice

 • Don’t like fish?
 Consult with a dietitian on a fish oil supplement